tomkeuper/Documentation/docs/BedWars2023/configuration/shop.md

         content-settings:
           weight: 2
 ```
-In this example you'll no longer be able to buy the iron armor after buying the diamond armor.
+In this example, you'll no longer be able to buy the iron armor after buying the diamond armor.